Skip to content

 Is carmine vegan?
 Cochineal scale lice linger on cacti

-To produce one kilogram of carmine, you need between 60,000 and 100,000 scale insects killed ₁ There are even farms where animals are bred specifically for the production of the blood-red dye.
-As animals are exploited and killed for this purpose, products containing carminic acid are not vegan.
+To produce one kilogram of carmine, it is necessary to have between 60,000 and 100,000 scale insects killed There are even farms where animals are bred specifically for the production of the blood-red dye.
+Since animals are exploited and killed for this, products with the ingredient carminic acid are therefore not vegan.

-If we made our own jam (which sometimes contains carmine), we would hardly use the disgusting idea to crush Central and South American insects for this purpose.
+If we make our own jam (sometimes contains carmine), I don't think we'd be looking at the disgusting idea to crush Central and South American insects for this purpose.
 But the industry does that.

 What does carmine contain?

 With the knowledge you've just gained, I think you'll be looking very closely in the future.
-There are mostly red-colored or bright red food and cosmetic productsin which real carmine is used.
-As a vegan, you need to be particularly careful with products in the following categories:
+There are mostly red colored or bright red food and cosmetic productsin which real carmine is used.
+As a vegan, you must be careful in this regard, especially with products of the following categories:

 • Confectionery